pandey-ankit/coherence-new/lab5/lab5.md

-# write title name for this lab
+# Working with Cache Stores

 ## Introduction